dev-status-200/ccript-client/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+This Project consist of only a single page

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 ## Project Dependencies

-1. Axios: To make simple & easy REST Api requests.
+1. [Axios](https://axios-http.com/docs/intro): To make simple & easy REST Api requests.
-2. Moment: To parse database date values into simple readable format.
+2. [Moment](https://momentjs.com/): To parse database date values into simple readable format.
-3. Tailwind CSS: As per the assemssement requirements.
+3. [Tailwind CSS](https://v1.tailwindcss.com/): As per the assemssement requirements.
-4. No other library has been used.
+4. No other dependency has been used, in order to keep the project as simple as possible.

 ## Project Features